-- Part B: This covers certain doctors’ services, preventive services, outpatient care and medical supplies.
+- Part B: This is medical insurance that covers certain doctors’ services, outpatient care, medical supplies, and preventive services.

-- Part D: This adds prescription drug coverage to Part A and Part B (known as Original Medicare), as well as certain Medicare cost plans and Medicare Advantage plans.4
+- Part D: This adds prescription drug coverage to Part A and Part B (known as Original Medicare), as well as certain Medicare cost plans and Medicare Advantage plans.5

 Does Medicare Advantage Cover Preexisting Conditions?

 Offered by private health insurance companies that contract with Medicare, Medicare Advantage (MA) plans provide the same Part A and Part B coverage available in Original Medicare.
 Most include prescription drug coverage through Medicare Part D. The most common types of MA plans are health maintenance organization (HMO), preferred provider organization (PPO), private fee-for-service (PFFS), and special needs plans (SNP).6

 As with Original Medicare, Medicare Advantage plans can’t charge you more for preexisting conditions.
 Because they are offered by private insurance companies, basic costs for MA plans will vary by plan.7 In addition, you can’t be denied MA coverage based on preexisting conditions.

 If you have end-stage renal disease (ESRD), you’ll generally need to use Original Medicare or enroll in a Special Needs Plan.8

 However, there are some exceptions.
-If you’re currently receiving Medicare Advantage health insurance coverage through your employer or a company offering Medicare Advantage policies, you may be eligible for Medicare Advantage through other health care insurance providers.
+If you’re currently enrolled in a Medicare Advantage health plan before being diagnosed with ESRD, you may be able to continue with that coverage or change plans.
 You may also be eligible if you underwent a successful kidney transplant.9

-Do Medicare Supplement (or Medigap) Plans Cover Preexisting Conditions?
+Do Medicare Supplement Plans (Medigap Policies) Cover Preexisting Conditions?

-Some costs aren’t covered by Medicare Part A and Part B, and a Medigap policy can help pay those expenses.
+Some costs aren’t covered by Medicare Part A and Part B and a Medigap policy can help pay those expenses.
 Sold by private health insurance companies, Medigap policies have more limitations on preexisting conditions, which can impact your ability to get them.
 They are also known as Medicare Supplement Insurance.